Junk Words and Phrases

 equations have a need to distinguish between such things as

-estimates made before and after an approximate solution has been computed.
+estimates made before and after an approximate solution has been

-Borrowing from philosophy, these are called a priori and
+computed.
+Borrowing from philosophy, these are called

-a posteriori estimates.
-This long-winded way of saying "before"
+a priori and a posteriori estimates.
+This long-winded

-and "after" is accepted as a useful denotation for this practice.
+way of saying "before" and "after" is accepted as a useful denotation

-he read in a mathematical paper a sentence that began,
+Hou tells me he read in a mathematical paper a sentence that began,

 We know a priorily that this function is unbounded.